Dear GO FAIR community,

 - The launch of their US GO FAIR Newsletter: Read the first edition and subscribe to their newsletter to stay up-to-date on GO FAIR US office activities.

 - Melissa and Christine were recently awarded a grant by the National Science Foundation to fund a GO FAIR event in the next several months.

 - The FAIR Data Stewardship Listserv: Subscribe to the listserv to engage in conversations about Data Stewardship topics.

 - A group of scientists, including bioinformatics researcher Eoin Fahy from the San Diego Supercomputer center, advance the study of the body’s metabolic systems through bold approaches in data repository management.

 - Michael Barton, a West Hub affiliate, urged scientists to share their COVID-19 models as a way to ensure that their code was transparent and FAIR.
 His call to action brought 56,000 individuals to his social and ecological model gateway called CoMSES.Net.

 - The GO FAIR office Austria informs that on 20 October 2021 the project “FAIR Data Austria” will be presented at the Coffee Lecture organized by the University of Hildesheim (in German only).

 This section gives you an overview of conferences and workshops where you can meet up (virtually) with fellow GO FAIR members if you happen to attend the same event or are in the same town.
 In order for this category to work we do need your help!
 Please drop us a line at firstname.lastname@example.org and tell us where you can be met in the future.

-- 28 September – 02 October 2020 (virtual): Say hello to Barend and Erik (GFISCO), and Claudio, Ronald, Esther, Gulcin, Marc, Rajaram, Marco and Mark from the Rare Diseases IN at the International Summer School on Rare Diseases Registries and FAIRification of Data.
+- 27 September – 1 October 2021, virtual: Say hello to Claudio, Rare Diseases IN member at the International Summer School on Rare Disease Registries and FAIRification of Data

 People of GO FAIR